 Strolling the bridges in Paris is part of the magic but, stay aware.

-I watched this Paris scam, the cup and ball trick, on the Pont des Arts, a lovely pedestrian bridge perfect for lingering.
-There are three small boxes and one ball in this travel scam.
+I watched this Paris scam, the cup and ball trick, in Montmartre and on the Pont des Arts, a lovely pedestrian bridge perfect for lingering.
+There are three small boxes and one ball in this tourist scam.
 The main scammer shuffles the boxes around at lightning speed.

 Under which box will the ball appear after the shuffle?
 Place your bet.
 Guess correctly?
 You double your money.
 Someone from the crowd wins!
 Great encouragement for others in the group to keep betting.
 There is a lot of smooth-talking and hand signals happening here.